arshsaxena/arshsaxena/README.md

             📝 <a href="https://nptelcompanion.arshsaxena.in"><b>NPTEL Companion</a>:</b> Prepare with weekly and full-length quizzes from real NPTEL courses.
 Designed for efficient revision and last-minute prep.
         </li>
          <li>
-            👨🏻‍🏫 <a href="https://vitcfacultyinfo.arshsaxena.in"><b>VIT Chennai Faculty Information</a>:</b> FFind faculty details instantly with smart filters and fast search, and share anonymous 1-5 star ratings across five parameters to guide others.
+            👨🏻‍🏫 <a href="https://vitcfacultyinfo.arshsaxena.in"><b>VIT Chennai Faculty Information</a>:</b> Find faculty details instantly with smart filters and fast search, and share anonymous 1-5 star ratings across five parameters to guide others.
         </li>
         <li>
             📖 <a href="https://education.arshsaxena.in"><b>aEducational</a>:</b> Get letters, essays, notices, speeches, debates, and paragraphs - all written by me.
 Perfect for students and learners.